Skip to main content

 Building control

-• Building control regulations
+• Ireland government publishes building control regulations

 The Minister for Housing, Local Government and Heritage in Ireland has signed the Building Control (Amendment) Regulations 2025 (S.I.
 No. 56 of 2025).